sethdmoore/digo/README.md

 Once the plugin is registered, Digo will run the plugin whenever a trigger is mentioned in chat.
 Digo will pass every word after the trigger as an argument to the plugin.

 Example, in # general, Billy writes
 /yt cool cat videos
 The youtuber plugin will have
 sys.stdin = ["plugins/youtuber.py", "cool", "cat", "videos"]

-The stdout of the plugin ends up in chat channel the trigger was called from.
+The stdout of the plugin ends up in chat channel the trigger was called from after it exits.
 Plugin stderr ends up in Digo's stdout (sorry).

 If the trigger is mentioned with no arguments, Digo assumes the user needs help, and will simply pass "help" to the arguments of the plugin.
 The plugin is free to ignore this in the case of plugins that have only one function.
 Example, in #general, Billy writes
 /yt
 The youtuber plugin will respond with
 Usage: /yt search keywords

 Click here for a [fully working example script](examples/youtuber.py)